Dr. David Fawcett

 - Going on an app such as Grindr or Tinder

-The Outer Boundary: This boundary lists healthy behaviors and activities that can and hopefully will lead a substance/sex addict toward his or her life goals – including but not even remotely limited to having an enjoyable sex life.
+The Outer (Green) Circle: This circle lists healthy behaviors and activities that can and hopefully will lead a substance/sex addict toward his or her life goals – including but not even remotely limited to having an enjoyable sex life.
 These healthy pleasures are what the addict can turn to as a replacement for the addiction.
-Outer boundary activities may be immediate and concrete, such as “working on my house” or long-term and less tangible, such as “redefining my career goals.”
+Green circle activities may be immediate and concrete, such as “working on my house,” or long-term and less tangible, such as “redefining my career goals.”
 In all cases, the list should reflect a healthy combination of work, recovery, and play.
-Commonly stated outer circle behaviors for substance/sex addicts include:
+Commonly stated green circle behaviors for substance/sex addicts include:

 - Actively participate in therapy and 12-Step recovery